pupil-labs/pupil-docs/user-docs/pupil-capture.md

 each other.

 <aside class="notice">
-See the [pupil-helpers](https://github.com/pupil-labs/pupil-helpers/tree/master/pupil_sync) for example Python implementations.
+See the <a href="https://github.com/pupil-labs/pupil-helpers/tree/master/pupil_sync">pupil-helpers</a> for example Python implementations.
 </aside>

 <aside class="notice">